microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissue.md

 On making a Dockerfile change in Windows, the Liberty server is not started after a container refresh.

 **Workaround:** A pom.xml edit or a Microclimate(mcdev) restart, restarts the Liberty Server.

+## Windows: Editing project file(s) using an external IDE/editor does not deploy changes to the server

+When making changes to project file(s) using an external IDE/editor, the changes are not deployed to the server.

+**Workaround:** Editing the same file(s) in the Microclimate Orion editor, builds and deploys the changes to the server.

+## Java Applications will not start after running mcdev delete

+If a java application has been created and mcdev delete is then used to delete the microclimate docker images the java applicaation will no longer start when microcloimate is restarted.

+**Workaround** Delete the .idc directory from the microclimate-woprkspace directory and restart microclimate.